-What Does a Solar Warranty Cover?
+What Do Solar Panel Warranties Cover?

-Just like any warranty on a product or service, solar warranties protect you from future issues with your system.
+Just like any warranty on a product or service, solar panel warranties protect you from future issues with your system.
 Serious problems with your solar equipment can affect your energy production and have the potential to cost you hundreds or even thousands of dollars.
-Luckily, your solar warranties should work together to safeguard your solar investment for as long as you’re in the home.
+Luckily, your solar panel warranties should work together to safeguard your solar investment for as long as you’re in the home.

 Preparing for Potential Issues